-It is also a key tool in the modern-day job hunt, with research firm Aberdeen Group claiming that 73% of 18-34 year olds found their last job through a social network.
+It is also a key tool in the modern-day job hunt, with research firm73% of 18-34 year olds found their last job through a social network.
 Therefore, having a certain look and presence on social media is an important factor that will be considered by your future workforce.

 A recent study by the Society for Human Resource Management found that 84% of employers recruit using social media, and 43% of employers screen job candidates through social networks and search engines.
 The same study also found that 36% of companies have actually disqualified job candidates after doing an online search of the applicant’s social media.

 The pressure to look a certain way does not just apply to the recruitment process.
 Many companies expect employers to have a strong photographic and even video profile on the company website and external social media platforms such as LinkedIn.